How to Transition to Crib Sleep From Bed-Sharing (with zero judgement)

 Some families prefer to stay in the room the first few nights, offering reassurance as their baby settles in.
 Others opt for regular, consistent check-ins.

-There’s no one-size-fits-all approach, and that’s the beauty of this work: it adapts to your family.
+There’s no one-size-fits-all approach, and that’s the beauty of holistic sleep training: it adapts to your family.

-It might be hard at first, but remember that this is normal.
+It might be hard for you and your baby at first, but remember that this is normal.
 You’re shifting something that’s been deeply ingrained, but you’re doing it with love and care.

 Remember- sleep training doesn’t have to be scary.